fyc0322/CSE701_Project3/README.md

 1. The code take ‘X’ instead of ‘x’ as independent variable.

-2. There is a limit on the value of f(x), when f(x)<1e-15 or f(x)>1e15, the code will throw an error.
-The range of limit could be modified by users themselves.
+2. There is a limit on the value of f(x), when f(x)<1e-15 or f(x)>1e15, the code will throw an invalid input error.
+The range of the limit could be modified by users themselves.

 3. All functions should be the same as these listed in cmath.